5 Ways to Reduce Your Janitorial Company’s Cleaner Turnover

 So what can your business do about it?
 Here are 5 ideas to help your company tackle cleaner turnover.

-#1 Find the right Match for the job
+#1 Find the Right Match for the Job

 In many cases, a new contract can be both a blessing and a curse.

 You may not always have someone from your existing staff that is looking for more hours.
-Often existing staff can fill in for the short term, but finding a right long-term match for a position has a lot to do with how well the position fits their needs.
+Often existing staff can fill in for the short term, but finding the right long-term match for a position has a lot to do with how well the position fits their needs.

 For example, you may have a number of people that are willing to take an evening shift, but the best match is someone that is looking to work at the same time and in the same place as that position.